 The Department of Social Protection pays the Back to School payment automatically to most families that qualify.
-Anyone that qualifies automatically you should receive a letter by June 21st stating when and how your Allowance will be paid.
+Anyone that qualifies automatically should have received a letter during June stating when and how your Allowance will be paid.
 The payments will be made during the week ending 14th July 2017 .

 How Much Is It ?